oscar-swan/stock-direction-predictor/README.md

-You will be prompted to enter a stock ticker (e.g. AMZN), choose a date range, and select whether to track results with Weights & Biases.
+You will be prompted to enter a stock ticker (e.g. AMZN), choose a date range (type n to use the default 2015–2024 range) and select whether to track results with Weights & Biases.
 Data is downloaded automatically from Yahoo Finance.

 ## Design decisions